Structuring your Python machine learning projects: An opinionated review

 Building Python Machine Learning projects that are both maintainable and easy to deploy is a hard job.
 To name a few topics, things like managing data pipelines, training multiple models, not to mention production deploys, and versioning can become a pain in the neck.
-As you can imagine, everything can go out of control very quickly if not handled properly.
+As you can imagine, everything can get out of control very quickly if not handled properly.
+That’s why it is important to learn the correct way of structuring machine learning projects.

 Thankfully, today we have so many options to choose from when it comes to cloud services for training and deploying your models into production, namely AWS SageMaker, Google’s AI and Machine Learning or Azure’s Machine Learning.
 However, all of these services encourage the use of Jupyter Notebooks and isolated Python scripts when using their services, leading to low maintainability of projects with repeated boilerplate code, and lacking good practices of teamwork and collaboration.